Chinese New Year activities – Best KS1/KS2 resources for 2025

 They will have the opportunity to become familiar with traditional tales and retelling these, sequencing events in a story, and using adjectives to create noun phrases.

-Chinese New Year colouring pages
+Chinese New Year colouring activities

 Download and print these free Chinese New Year colouring pages to celebrate the event in your classroom.

-KS1/KS2 cross-curricular activities
+KS1/KS2 cross-curricular Chinese New Year activities

 These four cross-curricular idea sheets from Sue Cowley contain activities that can be used within geography, art, PE, music, D&T and PSHE teaching.